FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 Here we'll work with the Right Plate.

-With a marker put a mark on the wire at pin locations :
+Put marks on the wire at pin locations :

 ![Marks on wire](https://i.imgur.com/IiwuTTP.jpg)